 Postdoctoral Training Program in LHS

 Our Postdoctoral Training Program in LHS is an NIH-funded TL1 program.
 It is open to fellows, residents or other individuals with a doctoral degree (MD, PhD or similar) with interest in conducting research to improve healthcare delivery and patient outcomes.
-Internal medicine faculty involved:
+Faculty involved:

 - Gary Rosenthal, MD, FACP